 Place the container where the asters are exposed to six to eight hours of full sunlight per day.

 Aster Care for Containers

 Check the container daily during warm weather and water as needed to keep the soil moist, but never soggy.
 Keep in mind that asters prefer soil a little on the dry side.
-A 1- to 2-inch layer of mulch will help with moisture retention.
+A 1 to 2 inch (2.5 to 5 cm.) layer of mulch will help with moisture retention.